Break Records trivia themed image for bar quiz night

 Gold 15 points Advanced Details "Ancient Olympic rule penalties"

-Add a Fast Answer Bonus of 5 points for participants who respond before the Olympic countdown timer runs out.
+Add a Fast Answer Bonus of 5 points for participants who respond before the countdown timer runs out.
 This adds a sense of urgency and keeps the competition lively.

 Team vs Individual Competition Options